BGI-Qingdao/MetaTrass/README.md

 2. **For 10X Chromium sequencing data**
      * 1. Rawdata:

-       If you have the 10X Chromium data, please Covert the 10X data to stLFR format.
+       If you have the 10X Chromium data, please convert the 10X data to stLFR format.

      * 2. Cleandata: like publication dataset.
      	Using Athena MOCK20 sequencing data ([ATCC MOCK20 10X data](https://www.ncbi.nlm.nih.gov/sra/SRX3727063%5baccn%5d)) as an examples.

-        **_Coverting_ 10X data**
+        **_Converting_ 10X data**

 		- Read1 of 10X reads: **SRR6760785_1.fastq.gz**